term7/Going-Dark/README.md

 The web interface will allow you to:

 - Connect the Raspberry Pi to a new Wi-Fi network
-- Safely power off the device
+- Shut down the device safely
 - Start or stop the hotspot
 - Switch between *VPN mode* and *Tor mode*
-- Clear *AdGuardHome* queries and statistics
+- Clear *AdGuardHome* logs and statistics

 ## 24 GOING DARK SSL AND NGINX

-Before we start building the actual control interface, we create a second configuration for *NGINX* and a second SSL certificate for a new local website that will be called *going.dark*.
-To do so, we follow a variation of the process outlined in [16 SSL CERTIFICATE](#16-ssl-certificate) and [17 SETUP NGINX REVERSE PROXY](#17-setup-nginx-reverse-proxy), where we created a self-signed SSL certificate for *adguard.home* and where we set up *NGINX* as a reverse proxy for *adguard.home*.
-We will again use our self-signed certificate authority - *term7-CA* - which we already set up in chapter 16.
+Before creating the control interface, we will configure *NGINX* and create a second SSL certificate for a new local website called *going.dark*.
+This follows the same basic approach described in [16 SSL CERTIFICATE](#16-ssl-certificate) and [17 SETUP NGINX REVERSE PROXY](#17-setup-nginx-reverse-proxy), , where we generated a self-signed SSL certificate for *adguard.home* and set up *NGINX* as a reverse proxy. as its reverse proxy.
+We will reuse the existing self-signed certificate authority *term7-CA*.

 #### 1. Generate SSL Certificates for going.dark:

-Move into the SSL configuration directory:
+Go to the SSL configuration directory:
 ```
 cd ~/tools/CA/SSL
 ```